EWLA/ewla.github.io/pages/audio.md

 * [Allen & Heath Qu-16 Getting Started PDF](http://www.allen-heath.com/media/Qu-Mixer-Getting-Started-Guide-AP10025_1.pdf)
 * [Allen & Heath AR2412 Digital Snake Manual PDF](http://www.allen-heath.com/media/AR2412-Guide-AP8596_2.pdf)

-## Setup
+## Setup Basics

-Setup is simple:

-1. Place mixer on small folding table in back - plug in power.
+1. Place mixer on small folding table in back - plug in power
-1. Place rolling rack behind the center of the stage - plug in power.
+1. Place rolling rack behind the stage - plug in power
-1. Plug digital snake into dSnake port on the front of the snake.
+1. Plug digital snake into dSnake port on the front of the rolling rack snake
-1. Run snake cable along with HDMI up to the stage - then underneath the right side of the stage.
+1. Run snake cable along with HDMI up to the stage - then underneath the right side of the stage
-1. Plug digital snake into mixer's dSnake port.
+1. Plug digital snake into mixer's dSnake port
 1. Plug in all monitors and speakers
 1. Power on board (back side - bottom right)
 1. Power on snake (back side - bottom right)